buaaguotong/buaaguotong.github.io/_pages/about.md

 I was advised by Prof. [Wenbo Du](https://shi.buaa.edu.cn/duwenbo/en/index.htm) and Prof. [Xianbin Cao](https://shi.buaa.edu.cn/caoxianbin/en/index.htm) at Beihang University.
 In addition, during my doctoral studies, I had the privilege of receiving guidance from Prof. [Ke Tang](https://www.sustech.edu.cn/en/faculties/tangke.html) at Southern University of Science and Technology, Dr. [Yi Mei](https://people.wgtn.ac.nz/yi.mei) and Prof. [Mengjie Zhang](https://people.wgtn.ac.nz/Mengjie.Zhang) at Victoria University of Wellington.

 I am a member of the IEEE Computational Intelligence Society (CIS) and Intelligent Transportation Systems Society (ITSS).
 I serve as a reviewer for over ten SCI journals, including prestigious publications such as IEEE Transactions on Evolutionary Computation (TEVC), IEEE Intelligent Transportation Systems Magazine (ITSM), and Complex & Intelligent Systems.
 I am also serving as the Program Committee (PC) Member for sever international conferences, including IEEE IJCNN/WCCI/CEC.
-In 2025, I have been selected for the** doctoral program of the Youth Talent Support Project** by the China Association for Science and Technology (首届中国科协青年托举工程博士生项目).
+In 2025, I have been selected for the **Doctoral program of the Youth Talent Support Project** by the China Association for Science and Technology (首届中国科协青年托举工程博士生项目).

 Honors and Awards
 ======